HYVE is proud to announce that we are partnering up with Kleros to offer a fair and distributed way for disputes to be judged.

 Over the years, the term sortition has undergone many different interpretations and has seen an even greater number of applications.
 Also known by the name demarchy in ancient Greece, it most often referred to the use of a random citizen selection to occupy political positions.

 Nowadays, the concept is most commonly seen in the American jury system.
 But, as things would have it, there is a more modern application as well.
-It’s called Kleros, and they leverage blockchain technology to crowdsource jurors with the purpose of adjudicating disputes.
+It’s called Kleros, and they leverage blockchain technology to crowdsource jurors to adjudicate disputes.

 What is Kleros? 👨⚖️👩⚖️